-The best charger has got to be a Solar Charger like this one here (Amazon Link Ad).
+The best battery charger for jet skis has got to be a solar charger like this one here*.
 The reasons are simple…

 - Better for the environment (uses the free energy from the Sun).